 Address: Via Appia Antica, 110

 The Catacombs of Saint Sebastian

 The Catacombs of Saint Sebastian are one of Rome’s oldest catacombs and home to the remains of St. Sebastian, one of Rome’s greatest martyrs.
-Saint Sebastian was ordered to be executed by Diocletian and shot with as many arrows as a “sea urchin”.
-He miraculously survived and was nursed back to health.
+Executed on the orders of Diocletian, they shot Saint Sebastian with as many arrows as a “sea urchin”.
+Miraculously, he survived.

-He surprised Diocletian once he was in good health and gave a moving speech about the persecution of Christians.
+Once he regained his health, he surprised Diocletian with a moving speech about the persecution of Christians.
 Unfortunately, it fell on deaf ears and Diocletian made sure he did not survive the next run at this life.
-He ordered him thrown into the common sewers but he was fished out by fellow worshippers and his remains were buried in his namesake catacombs.
+Thrown into the common sewers, fellow worshippers fished Saint Sebastian out and buried his remains in his namesake catacombs.

 Address: Via Appia Antica 136

 The Catacombs of Priscilla, known as the “queen of the catacombs” due to the number of martyrs buried within, are a vast complex of underground burial chambers in use from the 2nd to the 5th century A.D.

 The name Priscilla comes from the Roman noblewoman who granted the church the use of her vast land for the purposes of burial.
 They blocked the entrances at some point to prevent robbery.

 Unlike pagans and many others, Christians did not bury their dead with worldly possessions.
 Thieves did not realize this and would vandalize graves.
 Re-discovered in the 16th century, these are great catacombs to visit today, but we recommend going to the catacombs surrounding the Appia Antica.
 In our opinion, the area has a larger history and gives you more options to explore other nearby monuments.